onnx/onnx/docs/MachineReadableMetadata.md

 ## Goals

-* Model details, Domain, Datasets, Applicable areas, Fairness, Transparency, Human centered approach, Trusted, Secure, Privacy protections, ..
+* Target domain areas: Identify an approach to capture model details, domain, datasets, and applicable areas such as fairness, transparency, human centered approaches, trustworthiness, security, and privacy protections, etc.
-* Facilitate metadata checks to be implemented in runtime(s) as part of Preprocessing element of ONNX Graph
+* Facilitate metadata checks to be implemented in runtime(s) as part of Preprocessing element of ONNX Graph.
+* Incorporate principles of data governance for scientific and industrial workflows (in particular the "[FAIR](https://www.nature.com/articles/sdata201618)" (Findable, Accessible, Interoperable and Reusable) framework).
 * Leverage Semantic Web infrastructure (RDF) for defining the structured metadata to keep it extensible, machine readable, Embeddable (compatible with existing ONNX metadata fields).
-Rely on industry wide initiatives for introducing Controlled vocabularies for Provenance, Explainable and Ethical ML are already being developed (eg [IEEE P7003](https://standards.ieee.org/project/7003.html))
+Rely on industry-wide initiatives for introducing Controlled vocabularies for Provenance, Explainable and Ethical ML are already being developed (eg [IEEE P7003](https://standards.ieee.org/project/7003.html)).
-* Enables queries to be performed on model zoo to filter for relevant use cases
+* Enables queries to be performed on model zoo to filter for relevant use cases.

-Simplify the user interactions with multiple variants hosted in ONNX model zoo and allow the ONNX community to simplify sharing from various industry contributors.
+* Simplify the user interactions with multiple variants hosted in ONNX model zoo and allow the ONNX community to simplify sharing from various industry contributors.

 ## ONNX Model provenance metadata

-Expand on the fields implemented for model hub implementation.
-The metadata fields hold optional information not required for the basic level of functionality

 This should be considered as an initial proposal for metadata fields to capture model provenance &amp; mixed precision representation.
 We encourage a broader discussion around what metadata should be included in the official model zoo when they get published.

+The existing metadata fields supported by ONNX hold optional information that we see are not required for the basic level of functionality.

+We would like to encourage a broader discussion around what metadata should be included in the official model zoo when they get published.

 The workflow we envision for a model to be enriched with metadata assumes the aid of the creation tools (either exporters or converters) and is illustrated below:
 ![Machine-readable metadata workflow diagram](machine-readable-metadata-workflow.png "Workflow to add and consume metadata")